 #4.
 Tommee Tippee Simplee Diaper Pail

-The online photos of this pail can be deceptive.
+The online photos of this diaper pail can be deceptive.
 It may appear tall, but it’s only about 16 inches in height.
 Tommee Tippee designed this pail so that it can fit into a cabinet with ease.
-You might want to hide it when company is over, especially if you want to give them a tour of the nursery.
-It’s height makes it versatile with your decor options, but it won’t have the capacity of other models.
+You might want to hide the diaper pail when a company is over, especially if you want to give them a tour of the nursery.
+Its height makes it versatile with your decor options, but it won’t have the capacity of other models.
 Consider your baby’s needs before you buy this relatively small container.

 Your first inclination during the research process for the best diaper pail might be size consideration.
 No one wants to add extra chores to their day, so a huge diaper container sounds like a reasonable request.
 However, you don’t necessarily need the biggest product on the market.
-Diapers that add up in a container will release many odors.
 After only two or three days, opening the container might be difficult on the nose.
 A pail that holds a week’s worth of diapers may not be the best choice in this scenario.
-Ideally, pick a product that holds at least one day of diaper changes.
+Ideally, pick a product that holds at least one day.
 It should be compact enough where it doesn’t take over the entire nursery floor.
 In the end, you’ll want to empty the pail on a regular basis for the health of everyone in the house.